BinaryMuse/moodle-tools/README.md

 It Might Will Can Do
 --------------------

-*   `mdl-archive` - Archive a working git branch or a source distribution to a file
+*   `mdl archive` - Archive a working git branch or a source distribution to a file
-*   `mdl-deploy` - Deploy a working git branch, source distribution, or archive file to a working Moodle installation.
-Can use data from `mdl-server` to determine installation locations
+*   `mdl deploy` - Deploy a working git branch, source distribution, or archive file to a working Moodle installation.
+Can use data from `mdl server` to determine installation locations
-*   `mdl-maintenance` - Turn maintenance mode on or off for a Moodle installation.
+*   `mdl maintenance` - Turn maintenance mode on or off for a Moodle installation.
-*   `mdl-backup` - Back up certain parts of a Moodle installation, including source code, data directory, and database schema and data.
+*   `mdl backup` - Back up certain parts of a Moodle installation, including source code, data directory, and database schema and data.
-*   `mdl-roll-course` - Back up a current course and restore it into a new course.
+*   `mdl roll-course` - Back up a current course and restore it into a new course.
 (Might be easier to use RPC mechanisms?)

 Dependencies
 ------------

 moodle-tools is written in Python, so you will obviously need a working installation.
-I currently work with version 2.6.1.
+Currently, any version after 2.4 will work.
+I personally currently use version 2.6.1.

 moodle-tools itself currently depends on no non-standard modules.